qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - "That person is a good person." / "That person is a bad person."
 - "You're either with us or against us.", "Anything less than absolute loyalty is absolute disloyalty."
-- "You either support free speech absolutely, or you're in favor of censorship."
 - "Bitcoin is the future." / "Bitcoin is a scam".
 - "This asset is completely safe." / "This bubble is going to collapse tomorrow."
 - FOMO (fear of missing out) / risk averse.